Kinesiology

 By Kenaz Training Team

-If you have ever dealt with an injury, chronic pain, or a desire to move better, you have probably come across two types of health professionals: kinesiologists and physiotherapists.
-Both play important roles in helping people recover and stay active, but their training, methods, and scope of practice differ in ways that matter when choosing the right care for your situation.
+If you have ever dealt with an injury, chronic pain, or a desire to move better, you have probably come across two types of health professionals in Langley: kinesiologists and physiotherapists.
+Both play important roles in helping people recover and stay active, but their training, methods, and scope of practice differ in ways that matter when you are deciding who to see and in what order.

 What Is Physiotherapy?